Substance Abuse and Mental Health Services Administration, Department of Health and Human Services.

 To attend virtually, submit written or brief oral comments, or request special accommodation for persons with disabilities, contact Pamela Foote.
 Individuals can also register on-line at: https://snacregister.samhsa.gov/MeetingList.aspx.

-The public comment section is scheduled for 2:15 p.m.
-Eastern Time (ET), and individuals interested in submitting a comment, must notify Pamela Foote on or before September 18, 2020 via email to: Pamela.Foote@samhsa.hhs.gov.
+The public comment section will be scheduled at the conclusion of the meeting.
+Individuals interested in submitting a comment, must notify Pamela Foote on or before August 20, 2021 via email to: Pamela.Foote@samhsa.hhs.gov.

 Up to three minutes will be allotted for each approved public comment as time permits.
 Written comments received in advance of the meeting will be considered for inclusion in the official record of the meeting.